Kalingu/ai-finance-agent/README.md

 This project implements a **full-stack AI-driven personal finance tool** that combines **receipt OCR**, **visual analytics**, and a **language model agent** to analyze and provide insights from expense data.
 Users can upload receipts, automatically extract totals, categorize expenses, visualize spending trends, and interact with a LLM agent for contextual financial queries.

+> **Note:** The LLM integration (via LangGraph + Llama3.2) is prepared for advanced natural language queries, but the current system uses Python and pandas for all expense calculations.
+The LLM agent can be triggered on-demand for future query-based features.

 *Role:* Contributor – implemented receipt OCR, Streamlit dashboard, and integrated LangGraph + LLaMA agent for expense analysis.

 ---